Since You Went Away, Part One: Winter

 And this is where I’d like to speak directly to you, Ben and Coleman.
 You may have times in your lives when you feel you don’t have a lot in common with each other, and staying close is more of a challenge than a pleasure.
 You might even have to take a breather from one another now and then.
 But always keep each other close in your hearts.
 Do your best to stay connected.
 No one knows you like a sibling.
 No one knows your history, no one watched you struggle to become the person you are today like the person who knew you growing up.
 And having witnessed your struggles, no one will love you and appreciate you and admire you in quite the same way a sibling does.

-Gerarda was my role mode growing up, and she still inspires me today.
+Gerarda was my role model growing up, and she still inspires me today.
 Her Gooey Butter Cake is made with love, like everything she does.
 And, as people who know and love Gerarda have come to expect that she’ll bring her Gooey Butter Cake wherever she goes, it’s also expected she’ll have a funny story to share.
 It’s who she is.

 In honor of my mom, Dorothy (aka Nana), on Mother’s Day.